 From: Net Bible Institute

-Are There Some People Who Will Never Die?
-(The Rapture Of The Church) Since the fall of humanity, with Adam and Eve, the normal experience for each human has been death.
-The writer to the Hebrews stated.
+Are there some people who will never die, i.e., because of the rapture of the true church?
+Since the fall of humanity, with Adam and Eve, the normal experience for each human has been death.
+The writer to the Hebrews states:

 "...it is appointed for humans to die once, and after that the judgment."
 (Hebrews 9:27).